It’s Budget Prep Time for Boards

 DON’T GO INTO THE UNKNOWN

 Budgeting is hard.
-There, we said it.

 • Utilities – these often don’t come out until the first few months of each calendar year